Best Rat Traps for Home (2026): 5 Picks Compared

 What if I have rats outside but not inside?

-Outdoor rat populations are usually managed with locked bait stations containing rodenticide blocks, not snap traps (which can harm wildlife and pets).
+Outdoor rat populations are often managed with exclusion, sanitation, habitat cleanup, and, when needed, locked bait stations rather than exposed snap traps that can harm wildlife and pets.
 This guide focuses on indoor trapping.
 For outdoor rat problems near sheds, woodpiles, or compost, consult a professional or check our rats overview guide.

 How do I dispose of a trapped rat?